-Glucose movement into cells is made possible by specific protein transporters within the plasma membrane of glucose-responsive cells that reversibly bind glucose and transport it bidirectionally across the cell membrane.
-There are 14 known glucose transporters (GLUTs) (42, 78).
+Glucose movement into cells is made possible by specific protein transporters within the plasma membrane of glucose-responsive cells that glucose reversibly bind and transport it bidirectionally across the cell membrane.
+There are 14 known glucose transporters (GLUTs) (56, 99).
 They are present in different concentrations and in different tissues, with varying sensitivity to insulin (Table 2).

 Tissues such as muscle and adipocytes carry the insulin-dependent glucose transporter GLUT-4 and uptake of glucose into these tissues occurs only under conditions of adequate circulating insulin.
 In contrast, vital organs such as red blood cells, brain, placenta, and kidney carry insulin-independent glucose transporters.
-Thus, these latter essential organs can continue to function even in states of insulin deficiency. β -cells also depend upon on a glucose-independent transporter, GLUT2, to allow ambient blood glucose to freely transverse the beta cell membrane in order to stimulate insulin production.
+Thus, these latter essential organs can continue to function even in states of insulin deficiency. β -cells also depend upon on a glucose-independent transporter, GLUT2, to allow ambient blood glucose to freely transverse the β -cell membrane in order to stimulate insulin production.

-5. Insulin Secretory Pathway
+V. Insulin Secretory Pathway

-The pancreatic β cells act as a self-contained system to secrete insulin in response to changes in ambient blood glucose concentration, in order to maintain glucose homeostasis.
-Glucose is freely taken up into the β cell via GLUT transporters, metabolized to produce ATP, which triggers a cascade of signals within the β cell necessary for glucose-induced insulin secretion.
-While GLUT2 has been traditionally assumed as the major mediator of glucose uptake into β -cells based on extrapolation from rodent studies and subsequent confirmation of GLUT2 transporters on human β -cells (13, 53, 79), more recent studies in human islets suggest that the other insulin-independent glucose transporters GLUT1 and GLUT3 play an equally or more important role in human β -cells (77).
-This redundancy explains why individuals with variants in the gene encoding GLUT2 (SLC2A2 mutations, or Fanconi-Bickel syndrome) do not have significant abnormalities in insulin secretion.
+The pancreatic β -cells act as a self-contained system to secrete insulin in response to changes in ambient blood glucose concentration, in order to maintain glucose homeostasis.
+Glucose is freely taken up into the β -cell via GLUT transporters, metabolized to produce ATP, which triggers a cascade of signals within the β cell necessary for glucose-induced insulin secretion.
+While GLUT2 has been traditionally assumed as the major mediator of glucose uptake into β -cells based on extrapolation from rodent studies and subsequent confirmation of GLUT2 transporters on human β cells (17, 71, 100), more recent studies in human islets suggest that the other insulin-independent glucose transporters GLUT1 and GLUT3 play a more important role, and are the main glucose transporters in human islet β -cells (3, 98).
+This redundancy explains why individuals with variants in the gene encoding GLUT2 (SLC2A2 mutations, or Fanconi-Bickel syndrome) do not have significant abnormalities in insulin secretion (89).

-As blood glucose increases (e.g., after a meal), there is a resultant flux of glucose across the GLUT transporters in the β cell.
-Subsequently, within the β cell, glucose is phosphorylated to glucose-6phosphate by glucokinase.
-This is the rate-limiting step of insulin secretion, and as such, glucokinase is considered the "glucose sensor" for the β cell (13).
-Because of this critical role of glucokinase, individuals with heterozygous mutations in the glucokinase gene have a mild to moderate nonprogressive hyperglycemia (maturity onset of diabetes in the young, type 2) (8).
-Once in the mitochondria, glucose-6-phosphate is metabolized by the Krebs cycle to produce ATP.
-The resultant ATP binds and closes the ATP-dependent potassium channel, a pore across the cell membrane, which consists of four Kir6.2 subunits and has four regulatory SUR (sulfonylrea receptor) subunits.
-Channel closure blocks potassium exit from the β cell, thus depolarizing the cell membrane.
+As blood glucose increases (e.g., after a meal), there is a resultant flux of glucose across the GLUT transporters in the β -cell.
+Subsequently, within the β-cell, glucose is phosphorylated to glucose-6phosphate by glucokinase.
+This is the rate-limiting step of insulin secretion, and as such, glucokinase is considered the "glucose sensor" for the β -cell (17, 61).
+Because of this critical role of glucokinase, heterozygous individuals with mutations in the glucokinase gene have a mild to moderate non-progressive hyperglycemia (maturity onset of diabetes in the young, type 2) (12).
+Once in the mitochondria, glucose-6phosphate is metabolized by the Krebs cycle to produce ATP.
+The resultant ATP binds and closes the ATP-dependent potassium channel, a pore across the cell membrane, which consists of four Kir6.2 subunits and has four regulatory SUR (sulfonylurea receptor) subunits.
+Channel closure blocks potassium exit from the β -cell, thus depolarizing the cell membrane.

-Figure 3: Metabolic stimulus-secretion coupling in the β cell.
-A. Glucose metabolism results in an enhanced cytoplasmic ATP/ADP ratio which prompts closure of ATP-sensitive K+ (K{ATP}) channels in the plasma membrane evoking membrane depolarization and subsequent opening of voltage-gated Ca2+ channels.
-This culminates in an increase in cellular Ca2+ influx- a primary drive r of the GSIS mechanism.
-Ca2+ and vesicle docking and fusion events can also be modulated by agents acting through the phospholipase C (PLC)/protein kinase C (PKC) or adenylate cyclase (AC)/protein kinase A (PKA) pathways.
-B. Highlights of signaling pathways in the glucose-mediated insulin secretion pathway.
-Adapted from (68).
+Figure 3.
+Glucose stimulated insulin-secretion coupling in the β cell.
+The main pathway of glucose stimulated insulin secretion in the beta cell.
+Glucose enters the beta cell through GLUT transporters.
+Glucose metabolism results in an enhanced cytoplasmic ATP/ADP ratio which prompts closure of ATP-sensitive K+ (K{ATP}) channels in the plasma membrane evoking membrane depolarization and subsequent opening of voltage-gated Ca2+ channels.
+This culminates in an increase in cellular Ca2+ influx- a primary driver of insulin exocytosis.
+Ca2+ and vesicle docking and fusion events can also be modulated by agents acting through the phospholipase C (PLC)/protein kinase C (PKC) or adenylate cyclase (AC)/protein kinase A (PKA) pathways, via neuro-hormonal and metabolic amplification (not illustrated).
+(Used with permission from (59)).